FAQs

 In the library

-Print copies of government documents and publications are housed in Robarts 12th floor, Robarts storage (available by retrieval request), Bora Laskin Law Library, the Thomas Fisher Rare Book Library, OISE Library, and other locations.
-LibrarySearch will tell you where each item is located if it is not available online.
+Some government documents are available at Bora Laskin Law Library, the Thomas Fisher Rare Book Library, OISE Library, and other locations - LibrarySearch will tell you where each item is located if it is not available online.

 Help